 2017 Week 13 - GM buys EV unicorn, OSVehicles

 GM aims to use OSVehicle to develop its EDIT modular self-driving car based on the Chevy Bolt M1 platform.
 The decision was influenced by the ability of modular platforms to extend the lifespan of heavy use vehicles, such as ride sharing and hailing applications.
-OSVehicle‘s Yuki and Tin Hang Liu claim that through the use of modular architecture, car fleets can last ten times longer by en
+OSVehicle‘s Yuki and Tin Hang Liu claim that through the use of modular architecture, car fleets can last ten times longer.

 2017 Week 9 - USA February EV sales unpacked, GM stays ahead, Bolt slides

 February Electric Vehicle sales data released for the USA this week reveals some interesting talking points.
 Overall, February sales gained a further 13.4% in January 2017 and over 55% on year on year basis.
 Contributors to the increase came from a nearly doubling in sales of the Tesla Model S and continued demand for the new Toyota Prius Plus.
 Unfortunately, the Prius in our books hardly counts as an electric vehicle due to its underwhelming continued reliance on its combustion engine.
 Disappointingly, sales for the Chevrolet Bolt declined over 18% from January, bringing total sales for the four months to 3,272 units, far short if one takes that at a claimed 30,000 units per annum the Bolt should have sold 10,000 units during the four months.
 In the carmaker standings, GM retained its lead with 2,776 units over Tesla’s 2,550 units with Ford taking third place with 1,704 units.